 Common approaches to measuring satisfaction use a combination of qualitative and quantitative research designs.
 Although there are a number of “off the shelf” staff survey packages available for purchase, most companies choose a bespoke project design either conducted by an external agency/partner or the in-house HR team.

 Qualitative research methods take their roots in the social sciences and are often used in early consultations with staff in order to identify the issues which are of greatest importance, to staff and management alike, which need to be measured.
 What is important about this consultative stage is that staff have the freedom to express openly and honestly their views about their experience within the company/organisation and what they are seeking, and the survey needs to be reflective of this.
 The approaches that can be adopted are internal focus groups, depth interviews (face-to-face or on the telephone), online groups and forums.

 Quantitative research methods involve samples of large numbers and measurement.
 It is usual for staff surveys to be census surveys, inviting all staff to participate.
 The questionnaire is developed from the issues which have arisen from the consultative stage, and the questionnaire will comprise mainly closed questions.
 The most common distribution route for the staff survey is now the e-survey with paper or telephone options for staff who do not have an e-mail address or access to a computer.

-Employee surveys will normally cover the key areas impacting on the staff experience.
+Employee satisfaction surveys will normally cover the key areas impacting on the staff experience.
 These are likely to include: